 More and more companies are taking up wellness initiatives for its employees.
 2021 will only take this employee engagement trend further.

 Employees spend a huge amount of their waking hours in their workplaces.
-Naturally, health has a lot to do with the work environment and work culture offered by the company.
+Naturally, health has a lot to do with the company's work environment and work culture.

 “A healthy mind resides in a healthy body”.
 Naturally, a healthy individual outperforms others.

 Health has a direct correlation with the productivity and performance level of employees.
 Hence, the bottom line of the company.

-Offering a sound corporate wellness program is financial as well as moral responsibility of an organization.
+Offering a sound corporate wellness program is a financial as well as a moral responsibility of an organization.

 11. PRIORITISING MENTAL HEALTH IN THE WORKPLACE

-In 2020, a lot of focus will be given to mental health and creating a stress-free work environment.
+In 2021, much focus will be given to mental health and creating a stress-free work environment.

 Poor mental health is one of the biggest issues in the workplace today.
 It causes a loss of over 70 million working days every year.